tsitle/dockerimage-db-mariadb/README.md

 Provides a MariaDB database server.

+MariaDB 10.0 is compatible with MySQL 5.6.
-MariaDB 10.1 is compatible with MySQL 5.7.
+MariaDB 10.1 is compatible with MySQL 5.6.
+MariaDB 10.2 is compatible with MySQL 5.6/5.7.
+MariaDB 10.3 is compatible with MySQL 5.7/8.0.
 MariaDB 10.4 is compatible with MySQL 8.0.
+MariaDB 10.5 is compatible with MySQL 8.0.

 ## DB-Server TCP Port
 The DB-Server is listening on TCP port 3306 by default.